elivatepro/boko-isaac/website/README.md

 - Set up password protection for URLs

 ### Localization
-- A localized, earlier version of Magic Portfolio is available with the next-intl library
+- A localized, earlier version of Boko Portfolio is available with the next-intl library
 - To use localization, switch to the 'i18n' branch

 ## Creators